History

 1935

-IFI raises its stake in Cinzano and buys its subsidiaries in Italy and in other countries.
+IFI raises its stake in Cinzano and buys its Italian and global subsidiaries.
 Also, the Compagnia Generale Italiana della Grande Pesca (Genepesca) is formed and the activities of SAVA are developed to finance the purchase of motor cars.

 1937